serenity-is/docs/entities/mapping_attributes.md

 > If SqlSettings.AutoQuotedIdentifiers is true, brackets are automatically added.

-Use SqlServer specific brackets (`[]`) if you need to work with multiple database types.
-These brackets are converted to dialect specific quotes before running queries.
+> Use SqlServer specific brackets (`[]`) if you need to work with multiple database types.
+These brackets are converted to dialect specific quotes (double quote, backtick etc.) before running queries.

-But, if you only target one type of database, you may prefer using quotes specific to that database type.
+> But, if you only target one type of database, you may prefer using quotes specific to that database type.